opensearch-project/documentation-website/_security/configuration/best-practices.md

 nav_order: 11
 ---

-# Best Practices for OpenSearch Security
+# Best practices for OpenSearch security

 Setting up secure practices in OpenSearch is crucial for protecting your data.
 Here are 10 best practices that offer clear steps on keeping your system safe.

-## 1. Use your own public key infrastructure (PKI) to setup SSL/TLS for OpenSearch
+## 1. Use your own public key infrastructure to setup SSL/TLS for OpenSearch

-Although using your own PKI, such as [AWS Certificate Manager](https://docs.aws.amazon.com/crypto/latest/userguide/awspki-service-acm.html), requires more effort at the beginning, a custom PKI provides you with all the flexibility needed to set up SSL/TLS in the most secure and performant way.
+Although using your own public key infrastructure (PKI), such as [AWS Certificate Manager](https://docs.aws.amazon.com/crypto/latest/userguide/awspki-service-acm.html), requires more effort at the beginning, a custom PKI provides you with all the flexibility needed to set up SSL/TLS in the most secure and performant way.

 ### Enable SSL/TLS for node and REST layer traffic